IFlippie/Pipes-Liquid/Assets/readme.txt

-fix preview color(updating the pipe check for it to work with the updated features)

 GENERAL EXTRA:

-would be applying the curve in y direction aswell updating the pipe check for it to work with the updated features and having the pipe bend slightly in situations where it would be able to curve around an object
+would be applying the curve in y direction aswell updating the pipe check for it to work with the updated features and having the pipe bend better in situations where it would be able to curve around an object

 EXTRA FOR ART POINTS: